By Kae Lewis

 We set off at a more sedate pace in the opposite direction, gradually learning more about driving on the rough terrain.
 We were stuck five times between Tamanrasset and In Guezzam during those two days.
 Each time it required only one stop before we were back on solid ground.
 It made all the difference having the heavy conveyor belts for the front wheels, as well as the sand ladders for the back wheels.
-We had picked up the old conveyor belt washed up on a remote beach at John O’Groats, near the arctic circle so they were well travelled by the time we were finished with them.
+We had picked up the old conveyor belt washed up on a remote beach at John O’Groats, Scotland, near the Arctic Circle so they were well travelled by the time we were finished with them.

 With all this hard work, we were so lucky to be crossing the Sahara in the winter with its mild, and sometimes downright cool temperatures.
-Michael Marriott and his wife were not so lucky when they crossed the Sahara in March 1953 in the London Taxi.
+Michael Marriott and his wife were not so lucky when they crossed the Sahara in March 1953 in their London Taxi.
 What a difference a few months makes:

 Tuesday 31st March 1953, South of Tamanrasset: